Get to Know Me

 While I loved books, my younger brother suffered from dyslexia.
 Reading was frustrating and after years of struggle, he seemed to give up.
 So I did the only thing I could think of, I wrote my first book, for him.

 My brother’s interest piqued, adventure calling out from the pages, he pushed himself to get to the end, demanding more chapters each time, receiving them like a serial.
 Seeing how he forgot the obstacle each word represented, confirmed I totally wanted to be a writer.

 I strive to bring people into the marvelous world of stories and discover new experiences and people both like them and unlike them, so as to think on questions they would not have necessarily asked themselves.
-I like to make the every day more extraordinary and at the same time show that the “other” might not be so different.
+I like to make the every day more extraordinary and show that the “other” might not be so different.

 Where you can learn even more about me

 on Happy Hour with Ollia, idFM 98.0FM – Radio Enghien